auraecosystem/jlab.org/source/cicd.rst

 .. note::
    All the variables starting with `$CI_` are predefined variables.
-   You can see all the predefined and its meanings `here <https://docs.gitlab.com/ee/ci/variables/predefined_variables.html>`_.
+   You can see all the predefined variables and its meanings `here <https://docs.gitlab.com/ee/ci/variables/predefined_variables.html>`_.

 Let's break down each part: